 - You don’t like to admit that it is nice to have your children so easily entertained so you can have some time to yourself.

-- It involves such a power struggle to get the kids to stop watching TV or playing video games and get them to do something else.
+- It involves such a power struggle to get the kids to disconnect from their devices.
 It is easier to just let it go.

-- You tell yourself all the benefits of TV watching and video game playing—“Look at all the skills my child is learning.”
+- You justify it with the benefits technology brings: “Look at all the skills my child is learning.”